the-deep-learners/TensorFlow-LiveLessons/installation/step_by_step_MacOSX_install.md

 	* run `chmod 777 jupyter_notebook_config.py start*.sh`
 3. Replace step eight of my **Install** section above with `sudo docker build -f Dockerfile-gpu -t tfll-gpu-stack .`
 4. Replace step nine with `sudo nvidia-docker run -v ~/TensorFlow-LiveLessons:/home/jovyan/work -it --rm -p 8888:8888 tfll-gpu-stack`

+## Bonus: Using a Pre-Built Docker Image

+Instead of building a Docker image on your own machine, Godefroy Clair is kindly hosting a pre-built Docker image.
+In place of the `sudo docker build...` steps in the above instructions, you could instead run:

+* `docker pull godot80/tf-livelessons-no-gpu:latest` for the CPU-only version, or
+* `docker pull godot80/tf-livelessons:latest` for the Nvidia GPU version